reedu-reengineering-education/smart-city-dashboard/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a3b0b564-6d90-4bbf-9b5f-2f5fd46d5a97/deploy-status)](https://app.netlify.com/sites/smart-city-dashboard/deploys)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This Project contains the source code of the frontend of the smart city dashboard.
-The display can connect to the backend and show different kinds of environmental and smart city related data.
-The dashboard contains three different pages: Dashboard view, map view and an info page.
+This project contains the source code of the frontend of the smart city dashboard.
+The display can connect to the [backend](https://github.com/reedu-reengineering-education/smart-city-dashboard-backend) and show different kinds of environmental and smart city related data.
+The dashboard contains three different pages: dashboard view, map view and an info page.

 ### Running the project